What is child abuse?

 • History of abuse in the family

-• Substance abuse or mental health issues
+• Adult substance abuse or mental health issues

 • Low levels of education